JimmyOgb/ai_market_sentinel/ai_market_sentinel/README.md

 # AI Market Sentinel — GenLayer

 A decentralised market-alert contract deployed on **GenLayer Studionet**.
-Users register a crypto asset and a plain-English intent; a pool of validator nodes fetches live market data, runs multi-LLM consensus, and writes a final `TRIGGERED` or `PENDING` verdict back on-chain.
+Users register a crypto asset, and a plain-English intent; a pool of validator nodes fetches live market data, runs multi-LLM consensus, and writes a final `TRIGGERED` or `PENDING` verdict back on-chain.

 ---